SoHaMIEM/SIH_Project/README.md

 # SIH_Project
-This is our Smart India Hackathon
+This is for our Smart India Hackathon prototype